mcellteam/cellblender_tutorials/intro_tutorial.rst

 **INCLUDE_FILE** commands let you break up MDLs into multiple sections.
 In this particular instance, the vertices and faces that make up our **Cube** are being imported or *included*.

-You can't simply include meshes; you also have to **INSTANTIATE** them to make them exist and interact in the simulation.
+In addition to simply *including* meshes, you also have to **INSTANTIATE** meshes to make them exist and interact in the simulation.
 We'll see later that we can also instantiate other types of objects, like molecule `Release Sites`_.

 Lastly, the **VIZ_OUTPUT** section specifies what visualization data to export and at what time values.
 Right now, it is set to export everything.